DBCDK/rje/README.md

     });

-Loading xmodu adds the following objects to the global scope, if none of them are defined:
+Loading xmodule adds the following objects to the global scope, if none of them are defined:

 - `require("$YOUR_MODULE_NAME")` used for loading a module
 - `exports` - before loading a module, this will be created as an empty object.
 Properties set on this object will be available when the module is `require`d.